-A positive and strong culture is the glue that sticks your agency together.
-It impacts your day-to-day activities, your team’s motivation, your sense of well-being, and ultimately, your agency’s productivity.
+A positive culture is the glue that sticks your agency together.
+It impacts your day-to-day activities, your team’s motivation, your sense of well-being, and, ultimately, your agency’s productivity.

 Let it slip, and it can be the elephant in the room that causes your growth trajectory to halt to a grinding stop.

 This article will look into how to build and maintain a strong culture that will turn your agency from just good to great–one that will last into the future by retaining better talent over the long run.